St Marks Road, Alverstoke, Gosport, Hampshire, PO12 2DA

 Booking opens on 24 August at 0930

 On street parking is available in St Mark’s Road and Crescent Road.
 Space between gravestones is narrow in some places but wheelchairs can get to most of the site, which is level.
-The Churchyard is relatively small so no need to walk far but seating is not available on site.
-This is a very peaceful area so good for anyone who doesn’t like crowds.
+The Churchyard is relatively small so no need to walk far, but seating is not available on site.
+A good event for those who don’t like crowds, also for sensory experiences of touch and smell.
 Let the tour guide know if you have any special needs.
-Toilets, refreshments and lunches are available in The Anglesey Hotel, just opposite.
+Toilets, refreshments and lunches are available close by in The Anglesey Hotel.

 Friends of St Marks